I've been running a series of new teacher tips called

 - What sort of things do you set out for parents?
 Do you have them fill anything out?

-At my old school, it happened before school, for the whole school on the same night, with a specific schedule.
+before school, for the whole school on the same night, with a specific schedule.
 At my new school, we have a “walkabout” on the first day where parents can visit their child’s classroom before leaving, and most teachers also have their own parent meeting or open house in the next couple of weeks.

 The time of your open house makes a big difference on what to do.
 It’s also a good idea to find out or decide if there’s a specific time frame for all of the parents to listen to you present, or if families will trickle in and out over a longer time frame.

-If your open house occurs before school starts, think about what parents need to know.
+before school starts, think about what parents need to know.
 You need to tell them:

 - what their child needs for the first day